Final Project: FAQ

 - What code can I change?

 - Any and all of it.
-Make sure you understand why you are changing it and use branching and commits judiciously so you can roll back if needed.
+Make sure you understand the code/its purpose, why you are changing it, and what impacts the change will have.
+And, use branching and commits judiciously so you can roll back if needed.

 - These variable names/method names/... don't make sense to me,